MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/how-the-wand-works.md

 :::image type="content" source="../../../media/enhance-your-environment/equips-in-detail/wand-thrusting1.gif" alt-text="GIF that shows an event attendee activating the Wand which then generates fireworks.":::

+## Turn the non-activate particle effect back on

 After another brief cooldown period, the *startGlowVFX** Boolean value is changed back to "true", which turns the *vfx_wand_ethereal_persistent_02* particle system ("sparkly vapor") effect back on in the **Networking startMagic** group.

 ![A screen shot of the nodes that turn the sparkly vapor particle effect back on.](../../../media/enhance-your-environment/equips-in-detail/039-turn-on-original-particle-effect.png)